TransparencyToolkit/Test-Data/README.md

 ### Raw Documents

 Upload them using the upload form or pass the path to the docs to the OCR server (manually via a script) or Harvester (via the interface).

-Not recommended until we have the upload form and OCR server fully working, unless you are working on getting these working.
+This requires that LookingGlass and DocManager are running first.
+Specifically, step #4 in the JSON test dataset instructions should also be followed for testing with raw, un-OCRed documents.

 ### Text Data